Loading…

 Brandi Sigmon

-Assistant Professor of Practice, University of Nebraska-Lincoln
+Associate Professor of Practice, University of Nebraska-Lincoln

-Dr. Sigmon is an Assistant Professor of Practice in the Department of Plant Pathology at the University of Nebraska-Lincoln.
+Dr. Sigmon is an Associate Professor of Practice in the Department of Plant Pathology at the University of Nebraska-Lincoln.
 As part of her appointment, she also serves as the Academic Success Coordinator for the Microbiology Program.
 In this program, Dr. Sigmon focuses on enhancing...
 Read More →

 Saturday November 16, 2024 3:20pm - 3:35pm EST